"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Main construction

+To summarize, we may say that a generalized pullback $\F^*$, a formal mapping of function spaces defined initially in local coordinates, \emph{is independent of a choice of coordinates}.
+This finishes with all questions of substantiation.

-We leave out a discussion of compositions of canonical relations of the form~\eqref{eq.relr2}.
-One should expect, in view of the analysis performed above, that they form what can be regarded as a `formal category'\footnote{The underlying category, for which this formal category is a formal neighborhood, being the usual category of smooth supermanifolds and their smooth maps.} and the usual formula
+We leave out discussion of compositions of formal canonical relations $\F$ given by formal generating functions $S(x,q)$.
+One should expect, in view of the analysis performed above, that they form what can be regarded as a \emph{formal category}\footnote{The underlying category, for which this formal category is a formal neighborhood, being the semi-direct product of the usual category of smooth supermanifolds and their smooth maps with algebras of smooth functions.} and the usual formula

 holds, so our analog of pullbacks gives a nonlinear representation of (the dual of) this formal category.
 (Formula~\eqref{eq.composit} should basically follow from the associativity of composition of relations.)
 These questions are considered fully in our forthcoming work~\cite{tv:microformal}.